metabolomics-us/monitor/README.md

     $ python bin/monitorLaunch.py -h

-to get a list of the available options
+to get a list of the available options.

 To terminate the application press: *`Ctrl+C`*

 ## Credits

-This library was written by Diego Pedrosa.
+This module was written by Diego Pedrosa.